Partnership for College and Career Success Programs

 - Meet with your high school counselor or home school official and obtain permission to enroll in selected course(s).
 Remember, you must meet all prerequisites for the course(s).

-- If you're taking an English, reading, or math class OR a course that requires one of these as a prerequisite, take your placement tests in the Testing Center at MCC, A245.
+- If you're taking an English, reading, or math class or a course that requires one of these as a prerequisite, take your placement tests in the Testing Center at MCC, A245.
 Tests are given at no charge on a walk-in basis.
 ACT/SAT scores may be used in lieu of placement tests depending on scores.
 Your high school counselor or an MCC advisor can give you ACT/SAT score information.

-- Purchase textbooks in the MCC bookstore.
+- Purchase textbooks at the MCC Store.